ChooseWhy Choose This Program?

 Viki Zavales Eggert, Chair and Associate Professor, Hispanic and Latinx Studies: Peninsular and Latin American Literature and theater.

-Maite Gomis-Quinto, Director of Language House and Instructor Hispanic and Latinx Studies.
+Maite Gomis-Quinto, Instructor Hispanic and Latinx Studies.

 Citlali Miranda-Aldaco, Assistant Professor, Hispanic and Latinx Studies: Foreign Language Teaching/learning and Technology, Intercultural Communication, Latinx Representation in the United States, Diversity Teacher Training, Professional Development, Assessment.